Rhetorical structure theory: Rhetorical relations

-In the figure, numbers 1,2,3,4 show the corresponding units as explained above.

-The fourth unit and the third unit form a relation "Means".
-The third unit is the essential part of this relation, so it is called the nucleus of the relation and fourth unit is called the satellite of the relation.
-Similarly second unit to third and fourth unit is forming relation "Condition".
-All units are also spans and spans may be composed of more than one unit.
+In the figure, the numbers 1-5 show the corresponding units from the text above.
+Unit 5 provides an "elaboration" on unit 4, and therefore constitutes a less prominent satellite of unit 4, which acts as a nucleus for the relation.
+Units 4-5 form a relation "Means", explaining the means by which the visual system resolves confusion.
+Unit 3 is the Central Discourse Unit (CDU) of the text, since all units point to it directly or indirectly.
+Similarly units 1 and 2 form "preparation" and "circumstance" relations relative to their nuclei.
+Groups of units which serve as a satellite or nucleus together are called complex discourse units, and always span a set of adjacent EDUs.

 Nuclearity in discourse

 RST establishes two different types of units.
 Nuclei are considered as the most important parts of text whereas satellites contribute to the nuclei and are secondary.

 Nucleus contains basic information and satellite contains additional information about nucleus.
 The satellite is often incomprehensible without nucleus, whereas a text where satellites have been deleted can be understood to a certain extent.

 Hierarchy in the analysis

 RST relations are applied recursively in a text, until all units in that text are constituents in an RST relation.
 The result of such analyses is that RST structure are typically represented as trees, with one top level relation that encompasses other relations at lower levels.